 Arrival Process

-• Before arriving, make sure to sign-up for a move-in timeslot on the move-in app (opens March 26)!
-The move-in app is only available to students who have received their room assignment.
+• Before arriving, make sure to sign-up for a move-in timeslot in the MyHousing portal.
+Timeslots will only be available to students who have received their room assignment.

 • Come prepared with a government issued photo ID and your building/room number.

-• Follow specific directions (see below) to arrive at your community desk.
-You will be provided with your room keys and welcome bag.
+• Follow our specific directions (see below) to arrive at your community desk.
+You will check-in and be provided with your room keys & welcome bag.

-• Park on campus in a 20-minute loading zone while you unpack.
+• Park near your building in a 20-minute loading zone with you unpack your vehicle.

-• Once your vehicle is unloaded, move it to one of the C-lots for long-term parking.
+• Once your vehicle is unloaded, move it to one of the C-lots (see map below) for long-term parking.

 • Return to your hall to set up your room, meet your hall staff, and connect with other students!